Updated Mar 14, 2026§ For Vehicles

 Buy on Amazon ✓ Yes ✓ Yes

-The Monimoto 9 is smaller, lighter, waterproof-er, and cheaper.
+The Monimoto 9 is smaller, lighter, more water resistant, and cheaper on the current spec sheet.
 Both models are now available on Amazon.
 The Monimoto 7 only makes sense if you find it on a deep discount.
 For an alternative comparison, Invoxia is worth considering if you want a tracker that also does ride logging.

-$49 per year.
+Monimoto's pricing page confirms that the subscription costs $49 per year with no long-term contract.
 That's $4.08 per month.
 For context, that's less than a single cup of fancy coffee per month.

 You get two free months when you buy the tracker.
 After that, if you don't renew, the tracker still works as a basic motion alarm, but it stops sending GPS coordinates and making phone calls.
 The core tracking features require an active subscription because Monimoto is paying for cellular connectivity on the embedded eSIM.

 Compared to competitors: Sherlock charges about the same at $49/year.
 Tracki is cheaper at $20/year but doesn't make phone calls and isn't motorcycle-specific.
+Rider Magazine's review recommends the Monimoto 9 as the best standalone motorcycle theft tracker available in 2026.
 For a dedicated motorcycle theft tracker, $49/year is reasonable.

 The subscription auto-renews annually.
 You can cancel anytime through the app.
 No phone calls to customer service, no retention offers.